Discover One Of The Best Nutritious Drink Suitable For Diabetics

 1. Avocado

-Eating healthy fats also help reduce risk factors for heart disease, which people with diabetes are at a higher risk for, she adds.
+Eating healthy fats also helps reduce risk factors for heart disease, which people with diabetes are at a higher risk for, she adds.
 Try adding a few slices to a salad.

 This combination of factors means that prunes don't spike blood sugar as much as many other dried fruits and sweeteners (and they're lower in carbs), so pureed prunes can be a great swap for added sugar in recipes.